 2. Combine oil and butter in pot over medium heat.
 When butter has melted, add chicken and cook until browned — about 5 minutes per side.

 3. Remove chicken from pot and set aside on platter.

 4. Sprinkle herbes de Provence liberally over the chicken.

 5. Turn heat down to low and add garlic cloves to pot.
-Sauté, stirring frequently, until golden brown.
+Sauté, stirring frequently, for about until golden brown.

 6. Return chicken to pot, cover, and bake until chicken is cooked through — about 25 minutes.